Operation Round Up

 District 9: Ruth Vetter

 Left to right: Patty Johnson, Nick Murdock, Ruth Vetter, Duane Hanson, Karen Hart, Denise Laymon, and Polly Reitan.
-Not pictured: Kristie Partain and Harold Stanislowski.
+Not pictured: Brian Mancini and Harold Stanislawski.

 PREVIOUS GRANT RECIPIENTS